Stone head

 Transactions are validated through a consensus mechanism called proof-of-work (PoW), where miners solve complex cryptographic puzzles to add new blocks to the chain.

-What does ‘dead’ mean in cryptocurrency?
+What does ‘dead’ mean in crypto?

 In cryptocurrency, the term ‘dead’ is used to describe a digital asset that has either lost its value, use, or support.
 However, the definition can vary depending on the context.
 Let’s explore some common interpretations of what it means for a cryptocurrency to be ‘dead’: